-The following discussion is management's assessment and analysis of the results and financial condition of New Found Gold Corp. (the "Company" or "NFG") and should be read in conjunction with the accompanying unaudited condensed interim financial statements and related notes.
+The following discussion is management's assessment and analysis of the results and financial condition of New Found Gold Corp. (the "Company" or "NFG") and should be read in conjunction with the accompanying audited financial statements and related notes.
 The financial data was prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and all figures are reported in Canadian dollars unless otherwise indicated.
 Please refer to the cautionary note regarding forward-looking statements and information within this Management's Discussion & Analysis ("MD&A") and the Risks Factors discussed in the Company's most recent Annual Information Form on file with the Canadian provincial securities, regulatory authorities and Form 40-F on file with the U.S. Securities and Exchange Commission (the "SEC").

 This MD&A contains forward-looking information and forward-looking statements, within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 and forward-looking information within the meaning of applicable Canadian securities legislation, (collectively, "forward-looking statements"), that involve numerous risks and uncertainties.
 The Company continually seeks to minimize its exposure to business risks, but by the nature of its business and exploration activities and size, will always have some risk.
 These risks are not always quantifiable due to their uncertain nature.
 Should one or more of these risks and uncertainties, including those described under the headings "Risks and Uncertainties" and "Cautionary Notes Regarding Forward-Looking Statements" materialize, or should underlying assumptions prove incorrect, then actual results may vary materially from those expressed or implied in forward-looking statements.
-The effective date of this report is November 10, 2022.
+The effective date of this report is March 30, 2023.

 The technical content disclosed in this MD&A was reviewed and approved by Greg Matheson, P. Geo., Chief Operating Officer, and a Qualified Person as defined under National Instrument 43-101.
 Mr. Matheson consents to the publication of this MD&A, by NFG.
-The scientific and technical information in this MD&A relating to the Queensway Project is derived from, and in some instances is a direct extract from, and is based on the assumptions, qualifications and procedures set out in, the report entitled "43-101 Technical Report for the Queensway Project, Newfoundland, Canada" with an effective date of May 31st, 2022, prepared in accordance with NI 43-101 (the "Queensway Technical Report").
+The scientific and technical information in this MD&A relating to the Queensway Project is derived from, and in some instances is a direct extract from, and is based on the assumptions, qualifications and procedures set out in, the report entitled "January 2023 Exploration Update At New Found Gold Corp's Queensway Gold Project in Newfoundland and Labrador, Canada" with an effective date of January 24th, 2023, prepared by R. Eccles P.Geo of Apex Geoscience in accordance with NI 43-101 (the "Queensway Technical Report").
 Reference should be made to the full text of the Queensway Technical Report, which is available for review under the Company's profile on SEDAR at www.sedar.com.